roytang/blog/content/replies/2016/03/d0ibhdh/index.md

 - '1'
 ---

-Out of theme again today.\n\nGoddess of Thunder: http://i.imgur.com/7i0H9Nj.jpg (from Thor (2014) #1)\n\nI'm happy with how this turned out.
+Out of theme again today.

+Goddess of Thunder: http://i.imgur.com/7i0H9Nj.jpg (from Thor (2014) #1)

+I'm happy with how this turned out.
 I wish I had a better way to upload the drawings than taking pictures of them with my phone :p